-First, I’d like to say that this recipe is an adaptation of the different methods I have been initiated to, mixed with my own experience preparing cacao.
+I’d also like to say that this recipe is an adaptation of the different methods I have been initiated to, mixed with my own experience preparing cacao.
 I would recommend that you use this recipe as a guideline, but highly encourage you to connect with this sacred medicinal plant and experiment to create your own recipe.

--cayenne pepper or aji chombo (any chilli works) – Cacao was traditionally drank with chilli so I do recommend trying it with but it is best to add it gradually and taste it as you go because once it’s in you can’t take it out hehe!
+– Cayenne pepper or aji chombo (any chilli works) – Cacao was traditionally drank with chilli so I do recommend trying it with but it is best to add it gradually and taste it as you go because once it’s in you can’t take it out hehe!

 I prefer using ‘whole’ spices but powdered spices also work.

-Sweetener (some may frown at seeing this word in a Cacao recipe)
+- Sweetener (some may frown at seeing this word in a Cacao recipe)

-I grate the cacao and put it aside.
+- Grate the cacao and put it aside.